-Acquisition of Bedrocan Cannabis Corp.
+Acquisition of Bedrocan Canada

-On June 24, 2015, the Company announced that it has entered into a definitive arrangement agreement with Bedrocan Cannabis Corp. ("Bedrocan Canada"), pursuant to which the Company will acquire all of the issued and outstanding securities of Bedrocan Canada.
+On August 28th, 2015, the Company acquired Bedrocan Canada pursuant to a definitive plan of arrangement, previously announced on June 24, 2015, in which the Company acquired all of the issued and outstanding securities of Bedrocan Canada.
+The transaction closed on August 28th, 2015 following approval by Bedrocan Canada shareholders and the TSX Venture Exchange and completion of conditions precedent to closing.
+Bedrocan Canada became a wholly-owned subsidiary of the Company upon closing of the transaction.
 Management believes this acquisition marks the beginning of the structured evolution of the Canadian cannabis sector, and it is intended that the Company's portfolio of technologies, brands and geographies may continue to expand.

-Under the terms of the acquisition, Bedrocan Canada shareholders will be entitled to receive 0.4650 common shares of the Company for each common share of Bedrocan Canada held.
-It is expected that the Company will issue a total of 33,865,950 common shares in connection with the acquisition.
-In connection with the acquisition, the Company will appoint two individuals designated by Bedrocan Canada to the board of directors of Tweed Marijuana.
-The acquisition is intended to be implemented by way of plan of arrangement and is currently expected to close by the end of August 2015.
-Closing remains subject to Bedrocan Canada shareholder approval, court approval, the approval of the TSX Venture Exchange, and an amendment to the terms of Bedrocan Canada's license agreement with Bedrocan Beheer BV, among other conditions precedent.
-Upon closing of the acquisition, Bedrocan Canada will become a subsidiary of the Company.
+Under the terms of the acquisition, Bedrocan Canada shareholders received 0.4650 common shares of the Company for each common share of Bedrocan Canada held.
+The Company issued a total of 35,202,818 common shares on closing of the acquisition.
+In connection with the acquisition, the Company will appoint two individuals designated by Bedrocan Canada to the board of directors of Tweed Marijuana and approve a new name, Canopy Growth Corporation, for the Company at the next Annual General and Special Meeting of Shareholders on September 17, 2015.

 Tweed and Bedrocan Canada represent distinct market segments that appeal to different consumer needs.
 The Company intends that the Bedrocan Canada brand will be sustained and further supported in establishing its leadership with the clinical and research communities.
-The Bedrocan Canada division, with its unique focus, will continue to operate separately, though in alignment with the other TMI operating divisions.
+The Bedrocan Canada division, with its unique focus, will continue to operate separately, though in alignment with the other Tweed Marijuana operating divisions.
 Uniting Tweed, Tweed Farms, and Bedrocan Canada under Tweed Marijuana will create the organization best positioned to meet diverse consumer needs, engage in clinical research, and build trust with health practitioners and medical regulators.